-Originally published in Blaneys on Business (March 2012)
+Original Newsletter(s) this article was published in: Blaneys on Business: March 2012

-With interest rates hovering around all-time lows, the desire of commercial borrowers to lock-in longterm mortgages has, arguably, never been greater.
+With interest rates hovering around all-time lows, the desire of commercial borrowers to lock-in long-term mortgages has, arguably, never been greater.
 A new federal regulation which has just taken effect should give certainty to long-term lenders regarding loans to entities that are not corporations or individuals.